-Gaining national qualifications in Mountain Leadership Bevis guided nationally and internationally with ascents in the European Alps, North America and expeditions to the Himalayas.
+Gaining National Qualifications in Mountain Leadership Bevis guided throughout the UK and internationally, with notable ascents in the European Alps, North America and expeditions to the Himalayas.

-Bevis owns a comprehensive camera unit based on a 4K Canon C300 MKII with Zeiss optics and support for the most extreme conditions.
-He runs a comprehensive edit suite.
+Bevis owns a camera unit based on a 4K Canon C300 MKII with Zeiss optics.
+He also runs a comprehensive edit suite.